suPriya2707/virtual_repo_pro/README.md

 # virtual_repo_pro
 LockedMe - Virtual Key for Repositories
 Company Lockers Pvt.
 Ltd. hired you as a Full Stack Developer.
 They aim to digitize their products and chose LockedMe.com as their first project to start with.

-To track below deliverables -

-    Specification document - Product’s capabilities, appearance, and user interactions

-    Java concepts being used in the project

-    Data Structures where sorting and searching techniques are used.

-    Generic features and operations available:

-      1)  Retrieving the file names in an ascending order

-      2)  Business-level operations:

-            Option to add a user specified file to the application

-            Option to delete a user specified file from the application

-            Option to search a user specified file from the application

-            Navigation option to close the current execution context and return to the main context

-      3)  Option to close the application
+//Company Lockers Pvt.
+Ltd. hired you as a Full Stack Developer.
+They aim to digitize their products and chose LockedMe.com as their first project to start with.
+Simple Java Console based program to allows user to input menu options for

+* Displaying File/Folder structure.
+* Search for File/Folder recursively.
+* Add/Delete File/Folder recursively.

+## View project locally

+To try out the project in your local machine:
+* clone this repository using `git clone `
+* Open the folder from Eclipse/IntelliJ
-Code designed to display the welcome screen.
+@@ -30,22 +38,10 @@ Code designed to display the welcome screen.
 It displays:

-        Application name and the developer details

-        The details of the user interface such as options displaying the user interaction information
+* The details of the user interface such as options displaying the user interaction information

-        Features to accept the user input to select one of the options listed
+* Features to accept the user input to select one of the options listed

-     The first option returns the current file names in ascending order.
+* The first option returns the current file names in ascending order.
 The root directory can be either empty or contain few files or folders in it.

-     The second option returns the details of the user interface such as options displaying the following:
+* The second option returns the details of the user interface such as options displaying the following:

+//** Add a file to the existing directory list
-        Add a file to the existing directory list
+    * Add a file to the existing directory list

-        Delete a user specified file from the existing directory list
+//** Delete a user specified file from the existing directory list

-            case sensitivity is essential on the file name in order to ensure that the right file is deleted from the directory list
+    * Delete a user specified file from the existing directory list

-            Return a message if FNF (File not found)
+//** Search a user specified file from the main directory

-        Search a user specified file from the main directory
+    * Search a user specified file from the main directory

-            case sensitivity on the file name to retrieve the correct file

-            Displays the result upon successful operation

-            Displays the result upon unsuccessful operation
+//** Option to navigate back to the main context

-        Option to navigate back to the main context
+    * Option to navigate back to the main context

-    There is a third option to close the application.
+* There is a third option to close the application.

 Implemented the concepts such as exceptions, collections, and sorting techniques for source code optimization and increased performance